dadishimwe/dadishimwe/_posts/2024-09-18-getting-started-with-devops.md

 ### 4. Infrastructure as Code with Terraform

-Now that your application is running in Docker and your tests are passing, it’s time to automate your infrastructure with **Terraform**.
+Now that your application is running in Docker and your tests are passing, it's time to automate your infrastructure with **Terraform**.
 Terraform allows you to manage cloud resources (like servers or databases) by writing code that sets everything up for you.

-For example, if you’re deploying to AWS, Terraform can create an S3 bucket to store files or provision virtual machines to run your application.
+For example, if you're deploying to AWS, Terraform can create an S3 bucket to store files or provision virtual machines to run your application.
 This ensures that your infrastructure is consistent and easy to manage.

 ### 5. Automating with Jenkins: CI/CD Pipeline